trinodb/benchto/benchmark-tests/README.md

 Project containing benchmark tests for presto.

-## Configuration
+## Configuration (local development)

-To run tests create application.yaml properties file.
+To run tests locally from IDE create _application.yaml_ properties file.
 You can use sample:

 ```
 $ cp application.yaml-sample application.yaml